• Fri. Apr 18th, 2025

 AN INTRIGUING HISTORY

-The area surrounding Polis has an intriguing history that touches on both factual evidence and mythology.
+The area surrounding Polis has an intriguing history.
+This hstory touches on both factual evidence and mythology.
 It is said that Akamas, the son of Theseus, gave his name to the Akamas peninsula after passing through the area during one of his numerous adventures.
-Archaeological excavations have revealed the presence of prehistoric settlements and tombs that have revealed the earliest evidence of human settlement in the area.
-It is known that Achaean miners settled this part of Cyprus to mine its rich copper deposits immediately after the Trojan War and the miners formed a number of settlements in the area including Marion, which is Polis Chrysochous first incarnation.
+Archaeological excavations have revealed the presence of prehistoric settlements and tombs, revealing the earliest evidence of human settlement in the area.
+It is also known that Achaean miners settled this part of Cyprus to mine its rich copper deposits immediately after the Trojan War.
+These miners formed a number of settlements in the immediate area, including Marion, which is Polis Chrysochous first incarnation.

 Akamas, Son Of Theseus